makerbot/diy-duplicator/how_to_generate_new_master_contents.markdown

 * Merge hilbert_cube1.stl and hilbert_cube1_support.stl for dualstrusion with rafting.
 * Find the very first layer printed, and remember which toolhead is printing.
 This is the toolhead that will be printing the raft.
 * Go to the first tool change.
 Delete the first three layers printed with that toolhead.
 This may or may not be the first three layers printed.
 Some engines will merge for dual extrusion by printing two layers with one toolhead, then switching to another.
 Take care not to delete the wrong toolhead's layers, since that will ruin your print.
 * After deleting the opposing toolhead's raft, go to the first tool change that changes to the toolhead that was not printing the raft.
 Insert a G92 command before it starts laying down any plastic like so: G92 E#VAL, where #VAL is that toolhead's next E code's value.
-This will set the extruder position to where it should be (remember, three layers were removed, so the first gcode
+This will set the extruder position to where it should be.